Engenharia-Finder/OPTA-PROG-TOTEM-TCP-IP-OFFLINE/README.md

 ### Pick & Place (TOTEM OPTA TCP-IP)
 This file is used within FactoryIO, and it is necessary to move it to the software's scenes folder.
+#
+#
+> [!TIP]
+> - In FactoryIO, after opening the scene, select the "Modbus TCP/IP Client" option
+>
+> - In "Host" enter the IP 192.168.0.88 (this IP is the same as the OPTA programming)
+>
+> - The last setting is to set the computer with a fixed IP of 192.168.0.89
+#
+#
 > [!IMPORTANT]
 > The programming is stored at the following addresses in Engineering:
 >